Skip to main content

 Create a Deployment

-After logging in to the Cloud Services Portal, the next step is to deploy FHIR Transformation Services in the cloud.
 Creating a deployment also includes setting up an initial configuration for the interface between Amazon S3 and FHIR Transformation Services.
-However, you can edit these settings later or decide to use the available REST API endpoints, instead.
+However, you can edit these settings later.

 If you would like FHIR Transformation Services to send its output to an InterSystems FHIR Server, you must deploy FHIR Server and create an API key first.